 Step 3: Prioritize

-Check your most important pages first: homepage, top landing pages, product or service pages, and your contact page.
-Fix the worst-scoring metric on your highest-traffic pages before touching anything else.
+Check your most important pages first: home page, top landing pages, product or service pages, and the contact page.
+Fix the worst-scoring metric on your highest-traffic pages before anything else.

 How to improve Core Web Vitals

-You do not need to rebuild your site.
-Most improvements are targeted fixes that address specific bottlenecks.
-Here is what to prioritize, ordered by typical impact.
+You do not need to rebuild.
+Most improvements are targeted fixes against specific bottlenecks.
+Here is the priority order I use, sorted by typical impact.

 Improving LCP (loading speed)

-1. Compress and resize images.
-Convert images to WebP or AVIF format.
-Serve appropriately sized images for each screen size.
-This single change fixes 60-70% of LCP problems.
+- Compress and resize images.
+Convert to WebP or AVIF.
+Serve different sizes for different screens.
+This single change fixes 60% to 70% of LCP problems.

-2. Use a CDN (Content Delivery Network).
-A CDN is a network of servers around the world that delivers your content from the location closest to each visitor.
-Think of it as opening branch offices instead of shipping everything from headquarters.
+- Use a CDN (content delivery network).
+A CDN delivers your content from a server close to each visitor instead of one location.
+Think branch offices instead of shipping everything from headquarters.

-3. Reduce server response time.
-If your hosting takes more than 600ms to respond, no amount of front-end optimization will save you.
-Upgrading from shared hosting to a managed platform often cuts this in half.
+- Reduce server response time.
+If your hosting takes more than 600ms to respond, no amount of front-end work saves you.
+Moving from shared hosting to a managed platform often halves it.

-4. Preload critical resources.
-Tell the browser to start loading your hero image and main font immediately, instead of waiting until it encounters them in the code.
+- Preload critical resources.
+Tell the browser to start loading your hero image and main font right away, instead of waiting until it bumps into them later.

 Improving INP (responsiveness)

-1. Defer non-essential JavaScript.
-Analytics scripts, chat widgets, and social media embeds do not need to load before your visitor can interact with the page.
+- Defer non-essential JavaScript.
+Analytics, chat widgets, social embeds.
+None of these need to load before a visitor can interact with the page.
 Load them after the page becomes interactive.

-2. Break up long tasks.
-If you have JavaScript that runs for more than 50 milliseconds, the browser freezes during that time.
-Your developer can split these into smaller chunks that let the browser respond to clicks between tasks.
+- Break up long tasks.
+Any JavaScript that runs longer than 50ms freezes the browser.
+Your developer can split those into smaller chunks that let the browser respond between them.

-3. Minimize third-party scripts.
-Every tracking pixel, A/B testing tool, and marketing tag adds weight.
-Audit what is actually running on your pages.
-I regularly find sites loading 15-20 third-party scripts when they are only actively using 5-6 of them.
+- Audit third-party scripts.
+Every tracker, A/B test, and marketing tag adds weight.
+I regularly find sites loading 15 to 20 third-party scripts when they actually use 5 or 6.

 Improving CLS (visual stability)

-2. Reserve space for ads and embeds.
-If you have dynamic content that loads after the page renders, wrap it in a container with a fixed minimum height.
+<img>tag should have width and height so the browser reserves space before the image loads. - Reserve space for ads and embeds.
+If something loads after the page renders, wrap it in a container with a fixed minimum height.

-4. Avoid inserting content above existing content.
-Cookie banners, promotional bars, and notification banners should overlay the page, not push content down.
+- Avoid inserting content above existing content.
+Cookie banners and notification bars should overlay the page, not push it down.

 Let me show you what fixing performance looks like in practice.
-Cuez is a B2B SaaS platform I worked with that was experiencing serious performance problems.
-Their API responses (the behind-the-scenes data requests that power every page load) took 3 seconds on average.
-That 3-second API delay meant their LCP was terrible, their INP was sluggish because the interface could not update until data arrived, and users were leaving.
+At Cuez, a SaaS platform I worked with, API responses (the behind-the-scenes data calls that power every page) averaged around 3 seconds.
+That meant LCP was poor, INP was sluggish because the interface could not update until data arrived, and users were leaving.

 What I found

-I ran a full codebase audit and found the typical accumulation of technical debt that happens when a product ships fast without performance reviews:
+I ran a full audit and found the typical accumulation of technical debt that builds up when a product ships fast and never circles back to performance:

-• Unused and outdated libraries still loading on every page
+- Unused libraries still loading on every page

-• Custom-written code that duplicated things the framework already handled natively
+- Custom code that duplicated things the framework handled natively

-• Database queries that pulled far more data than the page actually needed
+- Database queries pulling more data than the page actually needed

 What I did

-Instead of rebuilding the application (the expensive option), I took a targeted approach:
+Instead of rebuilding the application (the expensive option), I kept it targeted:

-2. Replaced custom code with optimized framework built-ins
+- Replaced custom code with the framework's built-ins

 The result

-The total cost of the optimization was a fraction of what a rebuild would have been.
-This is the approach I recommend to every business owner: measure first, fix the specific bottlenecks, and only rebuild when targeted fixes are not enough.
+The total cost was a fraction of what a rebuild would have been.
+That is the approach I recommend to every business owner.
+Measure first.
+Fix the specific bottlenecks.
+Only rebuild when targeted fixes do not move the needle.
+Full write-up on the Cuez case study page, and the same playbook is documented in my website speed guide.

 What to tell your developer

-1. "Run PageSpeed Insights on our top 10 pages by traffic and send me the Core Web Vitals scores for each."
+- "Run PageSpeed Insights on our top 10 pages by traffic.
+Send me the LCP, INP, and CLS for each."

-2. "Identify which metric (LCP, INP, or CLS) is the worst across the site and fix that one first."
+- "Identify which metric is worst across the site.
+Fix that one first."

-3. "Convert all images to WebP format and add width/height attributes."
+- "Convert all images to WebP.
+Add width and height attributes."

-4. "Defer all non-essential JavaScript including analytics and chat widgets."
+- "Defer all non-essential JavaScript, including analytics and chat widgets."

-5. "Set up a monthly Core Web Vitals check so we catch regressions before they hurt rankings."
+- "Set up a monthly Core Web Vitals check so we catch regressions before they hit rankings."

-If you want a professional who speaks both performance and business, I have optimized websites for 250+ clients, from startups to enterprises.
-My website design and development service includes Core Web Vitals optimization as a standard part of every project.
-Or, if you want a focused performance audit of your current site, let's talk.
+If you want a senior engineer who speaks both performance and business, my website design and development service includes Core Web Vitals work as a standard part of every project, starting at $2,000.
+For ongoing product work, my applications service bundles performance into the monthly subscription.
+If your site is already live and you only want a focused audit, let's talk.

 FAQ